Kos (unit)

-The kos (कोस), also spelled coss, koss, kosh, krosh, and krosha, is a unit of measurement which is derived from a Sanskrit term, क्रोश krośa, which means a 'call', as the unit was supposed to represent the distance at which another human could be heard.
+The kos (कोस), also spelled coss, koss, kosh, koh(in Punjabi), krosh, and krosha, is a unit of measurement which is derived from a Sanskrit term, क्रोश krośa, which means a 'call', as the unit was supposed to represent the distance at which another human could be heard.
 It is an ancient Indian subcontinental standard unit of distance, in use since at least 4 BCE.
 According to the Arthashastra, a krośa or kos is about 3000 m.

 Another conversion is based on the Mughal emperor Akbar, who standardized the unit to 5000 guz in the Ain-i-Akbari.
 The British in India standardized Akbar's guz to 33 in, making the kos approximately 4191 m.
 Another conversion suggested a kos to be approximately 2 English miles.

 Arthashastra Standard units

 The "Arthashastra: Chapter XX.
 "Measurement of space and time", authored in 4th century BC by Chanakya (Vishnugupta Kauṭilya), sets this standard breakup of Indian units of length: